greg-raven/Department-21/_posts/2009-08-22-haunting-questions.md

 Why does Goofy stand erect while Pluto remains on all fours?
 They’re both dogs!

-If Wile E..
-Coyote had enough money to buy all that ACME crap, why didn’t he just buy dinner?
+If Wile E. Coyote had enough money to buy all that ACME crap, why didn’t he just buy dinner?

 If corn oil is made from corn, and vegetable oil is made from vegetables, what is baby oil made from?